 Jeff has spent four decades working to build public trust and confidence in government.
-He previously worked in the Government Accountability Office, as a senior EPA manager, and a consultant in government accountability and transparency.
-He has been on the Colorado Common Cause state governing board since 2011, serving as treasurer and Executive Committee member, and chair of the Board Development and Nominating Committee.
+He has worked in the Government Accountability Office, as a senior EPA manager, and a consultant in government accountability and transparency.
+He has been a CCC board member since 2011 serving as treasurer and Executive Committee member, and chair of the Board Development and Nominating Committee.

 Eunice is the founder of thirty9 collective, a marketing agency specializing in helping non-profits and small enterprise develop targeted communications strategies.
 She believes in a society that is built in community and strengthened by the sharing of stories, and that an educated public is the most important facet of democracy.

-Juan Gallegos is the Director of Civic Engagement & Legal Services for the Colorado Immigrant Rights Coalition (CIRC).
+Juan Gallegos is the Protégete Director for Conservation Colorado.
 He has worked to pass the DREAM Act, a fight that is still ongoing today.

 Bill is an attorney in private practice in Denver, representing mostly small businesses and individuals on transactional matters.
 Many of his clients are restaurants and specialty food producers.
 His family came to Colorado in the 1800s, and he is dedicated to keeping government open and honest for the next generation.

-Jenna is Deputy Legal Counsel to Governor John Hickenlooper.
-Previously, she was an associate at Arnold & Porter LLP in Denver, and a judicial law clerk for Justice Monica Márquez of the Colorado Supreme Court.
-Jenna is a graduate of Cornell University and the University of Michigan Law School.
+Jenna is Deputy Legal Counsel to Governor Jared Polis.
+She is passionate about voting rights and thrilled to be working with Common Cause.
+Previously, she was Deputy Legal Counsel to Governor John Hickenlooper, an associate at Arnold & Porter LLP, and a judicial law clerk for Justice Monica Márquez of the Colorado Supreme Court.

 Judith first became associated with Colorado Common Cause in the mid-1970s, and became involved with CCC after serving as an Election Judge in Jefferson County in 2002.
 Judith has been a member of the Colorado Common Cause board of directors since 2003.
 Judith has a strong interest in elections, government ethics, and the initiative process.